freer4/ef-vue-crust/README.md

 If this is the first time your application has attempted to access the `PostModel` records in `Database`, an object handling all interactive functionality for it is quietly created in the background and returned to you.
 None of the actual posts data has been acquired from the server yet.
 No calls to the API have been made at all so far.

-The `.array` property is a Vue reactive collection of any potential `PostModel` instances.
-This is empty until you try to access deeper data or otherwise tell `Database` to go and get data.
+`posts` is empty until you try to access deeper data or otherwise tell `Database` to go and get data.
 For example, if you know the PrimaryKey (Id) for the post you want to access, `posts[id]` will:

-- Check the local `_database[PostModel]` object, an in-memory data collection, for the existance of this Id.
+- Check the local `_database[PostModel]` object, the in-memory data collection, for the existance of this Id.
-- If it does not exist, it will create an empty PostModel instance with this Id.
-This reference is returned immediately, allowing you to chain further down the data structure without needing to wait for actual data to be loaded.
+- If it does not exist, it will create an empty `PostModel` instance with this Id.
+This reference is returned immediately, allowing you to chain further down the data structure.
 - `Database` will then add this Id to a queue that will use `Connection` to seamlessly ask for the data for your front-end-accessed records from Mantle.
 - When the data is returned from Mantle, it is used to update the existing, corresponding reactive PostModel object, which in turn triggers Vue's UI updates.

 So accessing `posts[id].title` will show an empty string in your vue template until it manages to get the data back from the server, at which point that beautiful Vue renderer will update the UI with the value.
-That's not ideal, so there are lots of helpers built in to make the user experience even better.
+That's not ideal, so there are lots of helpers built in to make the user experience even better, such as a `_loaded` bool.

 ## Setup